lzfzmpizer/xcc/README.md

 # XCC - eXtended C Compilier
-Such as: code scanning, coverage instrumentation, and production of coverage reports, etc. only  for C language project
+Such as: code scanning, coverage instrumentation, and production of code coverage reports, etc. only  for C language project

 # Software License Agreement